gauravbvt/test/channels/trunk/src/main/webapp/uploads/readme.txt

-This directory holds the file attachment of the project.
+This directory holds the file attachments.